Matrix multiplication algorithm: Algorithms for meshes

 The result is even faster on a two-layered cross-wired mesh, where only 2n-1 steps are needed.
 The performance improves further for repeated computations leading to 100% efficiency.
 The cross-wired mesh array may be seen as a special case of a non-planar (i.e. multilayered) processing structure.

+In a 3D mesh with n3 processing elements, two matrices can be multiplied in $\mathcal{O}(\log n)$ using the DNS algorithm.